-In smaller businesses, you have the benefit of being right at the coal face when it comes to getting things done.
-There’s very much less corporate BS and you don’t have multiple layers of approvals to seek to get things done.
-You are more likely to see the results of your work come to life.
-And spend a lot less time creating Powerpoint decks and writing reports.
-But layoffs still happen.
-You have a constant eye on cash flow and invoices.
-You don’t have the same ‘security net’ that larger organisations provide.
-All that freedom, but also an increased awareness of risk.
+In smaller businesses, you’ve the benefit of being at the coal face when it comes to getting things done.
+There’s much less corporate BS.
+And you don’t have to go through multiple layers of creative approvals before you can do anything.
+You’re more likely to see the results of your work come to life.
+And spend much less time preparing Powerpoint presentations and writing reports no-one’s going to read.

 The importance of reflection

 In our review we used a mixture of frameworks and formats typically used with larger organisations.
-But applied those to our (small) and still new organisation.
+But applied those to our small and still new business.

 Business review for small business example structure

-- Goals – refine and define the financial, brand and organisational goals for your business
+- Goals – Have you defined the financial, brand and business goals and how well are your meeting them?

-- External audit – what is happening in your category and with your competitors and how are you identifying and then segmenting and targeting your consumers
+- External audit – What’s going on in your category and with your competitors?
+How are you identifying and then segmenting and targeting your customers?

-- Summary – We’ve said it before and we’ve said it again, the business model canvas is a great way to get your plan down to a page and reviewing our own BMCs for our consulting and T-shirt businesses has really helped us identify new opportunities for the next quarter and really focus and tighten our sales and marketing efforts.
+- Summary – We’ve said it before and we’ll say it again, the business model canvas is a great way to write a concise plan.
+Reviewing our own canvases for our consulting and T-shirt businesses helped us identify new opportunities for the next quarter and focus our thinking.

 Be humble and conscientious